-After lunch, continue across the Siusi to the 5-star Hotel Alpina Dolomites.
-The Alpina Dolomites is the epitome of mountain luxury, with beautiful rooms and a not-to-be-missed pool and spa.
+After lunch, continue across the Siusi to the 5-star Hotel Urthaler.
+The Urthaler is a delightful oasis of mountain luxury, with beautiful rooms, pool and spa.
 The Alpe di Siusi is a popular destination with hikers during the day, and takes on a quiet ambiance in the evening that allows you to relax and enjoy a beautiful evening high in the mountains.

 Alternately, hike along a lower circuit through green meadows with constant views of the mountains, finishing at the Ciampinoi lift, which will bring you directly to Selva.
-Selva is the highest village in the Gardena valley and has a number of fine hotels and restaurants.
+Selva is the highest village in the Gardena Valley and has a number of fine hotels and restaurants.
 We like the traditional elegance of the 4-star Hotel Tyrol.
 You’ll be on your own for dinner tonight but your guide can make recommendations for restaurants in town or you can explore on your own this evening.

-We love the Hotel Diamant in San Cassiano, a friendly and luxurious hotel with a strong sense of culture and tradition.
-They have many newly renovated rooms, great food, and a wonderful spa with swimming pool, whirlpool, sauna, steam room and massage treatments.
+We love the Ciasa Salares in San Cassiano, a friendly and luxurious hotel with a strong sense of culture and tradition.
+They have many warmly kept rooms, a couple of great restaurants, and a wonderful spa with swimming pool, whirlpool, sauna, steam room, and massage treatments.
 They even have a special chocolate room with over 100 different kinds of chocolate to taste.
 You’ll be on your own for dinner tonight, and you can go simple or we can reserve a table for you at the Michelin-starred Hubertus nearby (advance reservations required).
 If you prefer to wait, your guide can make recommendations for restaurants in town.

-After a strenuous hike and time to look around, you can either descend by trail or by cable car to the Falzarego pass.
-We’ll have a taxi meet you here to take you to your hotel in Cortina d’Ampezzo, the lively town at the heart of the eastern Dolomites.
-Cortina is a busy mountain town, but with a pedestrian-only main road that is a pleasant retreat.
+After a strenuous hike and time to look around, you can either descend by trail or by cable car to the Falzarego Pass.
+We’ll have a taxi meet us here to whisk us back to our hotel in San Cassiano for our last evening together.

 Depart – Today you say arrivederci, and depart for your post-tour destinations.
-A taxi from Cortina to Venice is included in your tour, or we can book custom travel to other destinations.
+A taxi from San Cassiano to Venice is included in your tour, or we can book custom travel to other destinations.